dawsbot/syncspin/README.md

 ========
 SyncSpin - Where the whole party has a voice, but no one has to shout.

-Our web app provides an interface to track and play only the best songs for your next get together.
-We built a system just for you so that your party will DJ itself through the input of your loyal friends.
-There are no apps or downloads to SyncSpin either, we took care of that by leveraging the latest in cross-platform cloud technologies.

-Getting Started
+Syncspin is a democratic DJ music streaming application.
 ---------------
-When you find yourself on [the SyncSpin homepage](http://www.syncsp.in/), you will need to create a room (unless you are joining a friend).
-After a quick API credential verification with Beats (Thanks Mashery!), you are now hosting a room.
-With the sharable URL at the top, anyone with a web connection can be a part.
-This is where the fun begins!
+When you find yourself on [the SyncSpin homepage](http://www.syncsp.in/), get started by clicking "Create Room" (unless you are joining a friend).

-Mood Progression
+You will then be instructed to connect to your Beats Music account to allow streaming.
+The next page is the "Sentence Builder".
+The "Sentence" is a unique feature of the Beats Music system that allows one to generate an auto-curated playlist based on factors such as location, mood, and genre.
+After you have built your starter sentence, you will find yourself on the "Room" page.
+At the top of the "Room", there will be a URL that looks like "http://www.syncsp.in/SOME_ANIMAL_HERE".
+Anyone with an internet connection and modern web browser can now connect to your room via this URL and vote on the next song to be played.

+Visualisation
 ---------------
-So what is so special about this democratic jukebox?
-You.
-We developed this idea to serve you and mold to your environment.
-As you move from one song to another, the suggestions sway to the style of the winning songs

-To demonstrate moods even better, I would encourage you to join one of our live rooms during a demonstration.
-You will immediately notice at least one pulsing ring on your screen.
-We use this as a symbol of you - and a symbol of your personality.
-Take your phone and move it around.
-Notice your ring brighten up and flicker faster?
-That is our crowd mood analytic system at work.
+You may notice a "ping" of small circles appear on the main screen when someone connects to the room This ping is a visualizer of all devices connected to the playback server.
+Try shaking your smartphone or tablet while it is connected to a room and see what happens...

+We hope you enjoy syncsp.in as much as we do.
+Happy jammin'!